It’s been eleven years since my mother-in-law passed away, and perhaps it’s time to tell a bit of her story.

 Geraldine Virginia was born on May 13, 1918.
 She’d have been 100 this year, had she lived.
 And she might have.

-Although, as some of you already know, my birth family is generally long-lived, Mr. She’s family, not so much.
+Although, as some of you already know, my birth family is generally long-lived, Mr. Right’s family, not so much.
 We do share a common characteristic, in that most of us don’t go gently into that good night, nor do we die peacefully in our beds, if we shuffle off peacefully at all.
 There are exceptions.
 Like Uncle Maurice, who enjoyed his last measure of the full English breakfast, stood up, said, “that was lovely,” and dropped dead.
 Or Auntie Joan, who, having healed a decades-long breach with her son and flown to see him in California, went for a swim in the hotel pool, saw my cousin for the first time in years, climbed up the ladder and out of the pool, said “Hello darling,” and fell over dead (I guess her work was done).
 But, they’re the exception, rather than the rule, bless them.

 Grandma’s sad fate (late in her life, everyone called my mother-in-law “grandma,” because that’s who she was), was to recover from a hospital-acquired infection in a nursing home, one of whose employees mixed up her medications with those of the comatose patient in the next bed, and who gave Grandma a cocktail of drugs which sent her into a tailspin from which she never recovered.
 She died about three weeks later, on September 17, 2007.
 She was 89.